paras1994a/Scan_Matching_Localisation/README.md

 # Video Demonstrations

-**Scan Matching Localization with LIDAR Point Clouds using Iterative Closest Point Algorithm
+**Scan Matching Localization with LIDAR Point Clouds using Iterative Closest Point Algorithm**

 https://youtu.be/khzQ2M7vSxU
+1. The Red box in video is the Virtual Car Ground truth pose in the Carla simulation environment <br />
+2. the Green box is the Estimated Pose of the car output by Localisation Algorithm.<br />
+3. The Blue Point cloud map of the simulated environment was mapped for the Carla driving scene.<br />
+4. The Lidar Scans in Red are provided at 20Hz by the virtual Lidar Sensor in Carla

+**The green box should coincide or overlap with the red ground truth with sufficient accuracy of within 2m in order to properly localise the car**